zonetecde/QuranCaption-2/README.md

 ### Note for the developers:

-When you git clone the repo, don't forget to add [ffprobe.exe](https://www.ffmpeg.org/download.html) to the `src-tauri/binaries` folder.
+When you git clone the repo, don't forget to add [ffprobe.exe](https://www.ffmpeg.org/download.html) and [yt-dlp.exe](https://github.com/yt-dlp/yt-dlp/releases) to the `src-tauri/binaries` folder to be able to run the app.